A Surprising but Easy Strategy to Reduce Emotional Hijacking

 The Influence of Your Emotions

-Developing our emotional intelligence, specifically self-awareness, will inevitably change how we conduct ourselves, including decision-making skills.
-It is not a simple task; it takes time and a great deal of effort to learn to effectively read our emotions and understand how they affect our decision-making and ability to empathize with others.
+Developing our emotional intelligence, specifically self-awareness, will inevitably change how we conduct ourselves, build resilience and make decisions.
+Increasing emotional intelligence is not a simple task; it takes time and effort to read our emotions effectively and understand how they affect our decision-making and ability to empathize with others.
 Managing them comes next, which requires considerable skill that requires strong self-awareness.

 What is Emotional Hijacking?